 When highly electronegative elements form a covalent bond with the hydrogen atom, the electrons constituting the covalent bond are shifted towards the more electronegative atom.
 This results in a partial positive charge getting developed on the hydrogen atom which helps in the bond formation with the electronegative atoms of the other molecules.
 This particular bond is called the hydrogen bond and it is comparatively weaker than the covalent bond.
-We can see an example here; in HF molecule there is a hydrogen bond between hydrogen atom of one molecule and the fluorine atom of another molecule.
+We can see an example here; in HF molecule there is a hydrogen bond between the hydrogen atom of one molecule and the fluorine atom of another molecule.

 – – – H?+– F?- – – – H?+– F?-– – – H?+– F?-

-In this case, the hydrogen bond acts as a bridge between two atoms, where one atom is held by a covalent bond and the other atom is held by a hydrogen bond.
+In this case, the hydrogen bond acts as a bridge between two atoms, where one atom is held by a covalent bond and the other atom are held by a hydrogen bond.
 In the structure above, the hydrogen bond is depicted by the dotted line (—) and the covalent bond is shown by solid line.

 So it can be said that a hydrogen bond is just an attractive force which binds the hydrogen atom of one molecule to the electronegative atoms (F, O or N) of another molecule.